ConservationInternational/Wildlife-Insights----Data-Migration/Dataset_Transformations/README.md

 # Dataset Transformations
- Store your original datasets (whatever format you have) here and have the transformation script create the new batch upload files here as well.
+ Store your original datasets here, in whatever format you have it in, and have the transformation script create the new batch upload files here as well.

 # The typical directory structure can be: